China and Emerging Economies Centre

 CEEC works with a range of external partners locally, nationally and internationally.

-Helping Lincolnshire County Council and partners to engage with Hunan government of China in order to establish a sister-region relationship between the two regions.
+Helping Lincolnshire County Council and partners to engage with Hunan government of China.
+This has resulted in a formal a sister-region agreement between the two regions in 2018, contributing to a 112% increase in Hunan’s trade with the UK in 2019, amounting to $1.4 bn.

 Working with the University of Sao Paulo on research that explores the development of the electric vehicle industry in Brazil.